psergal/vk_comic/README.md

 * `img_name` - File name which is used for file operations
 * `img_id` - Can be skipped and has random value
 * `img_dir` are used for for file operations
-* `api` and `headers` are used for configuration

 Module can be executed within default arguments
+Without arguments app downloads random picture from source
+The picture will be saved in specified folder with specified name
+App posts the comic picture to the wall and deletes temporary folder

 just type `python vk_publisher.py`
 or with args `python vk_publisher.py --img_name comic `

-It should output id of the posted message.
+It should output id of the posted message if everything is ok

 You can check the published comics on your personal wall
  on [vk.com](https://vk.com)

 ## Project Goals
 The code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org/modules/)